- Vlasta MACKU

-The UNCTAD Virtual Institute is recruiting two new members for its Geneva-based team.
+The UNCTAD Virtual Institute is recruiting a project management intern for its Geneva-based team.

 Eligible candidates must be Master's students or recent graduates who can commit to work five days per week (35 hours) for four to six months beginning February 1.
 Priority will be given to applicants with skills in filming, video-editing and distance learning development, as well as English-language drafting.

 More than 30 participants from Vi core Moroccan member, Université Mohammed V – Souissi, and other institutions, including the External Trade Ministry and the Agence marocaine de développement des investissements, gathered for a videoconference on UNCTAD's 2015 World Investment Report (WIR) December 7.

 The presentation by Mohamed Chiraz Baly, of UNCTAD’s Division of Investment and Entreprise, outlined recent global investment trends and discussed the reform of the investment regime and issues related to tax avoidance.